Grade 1-D Diesel

 Reliable cold-weather performance

-Reduced fuel system blockage risk
+Reduced risk of fuel system blockage

 Cleaner combustion and lower deposits